::p_load(sf, sfdep, tidyverse, tmap, hash, moments, plyr, readxl) pacman

 Before we can perform our EHSA, we need to create a time series cube.
 The spacetime class links a flat data set containing spatio-temporal data with the related geometry.
 This allows us to examine changes in a variable over time while accounting for the spatial relationships between locations.

-temp = select(jakarta_vaccination_rate, c(2, 8, 13, 14)) %>% st_drop_geometry()
+= select(jakarta_vaccination_rate, c(2, 8, 13, 14)) %>% st_drop_geometry() temp

-vr_st <- spacetime(temp, jakarta,
+<- spacetime(temp, jakarta,

-.loc_col = "village_code",
+vr_st .loc_col = "village_code",

 .time_col = "date")

-Let’s check if vr_st is a spacetime cube.
+Let’s check if vr_st

 is_spacetime_cube(vr_st)